 Infant Baptism

 It is sometimes objected that baptism presupposes faith, and that a child too small to believe should not receive it.
-Yet the Church has baptised little children from the beginning, because baptism is first a gift of God, not a work of man.
+Yet the Church has baptised little children from the beginning, because baptism is first a gift of God, received before it is understood.

 Grace is not earned